canelmas/let/README.md

 Annotation based simple API flavoured with AOP to handle new Android runtime permission model.

-If you check [Google's Samples] (https://github.com/googlesamples/android-RuntimePermissions/blob/master/Application/src/main/java/com/example/android/system/runtimepermissions/MainActivity.java) about the new permission model, you'll see a lot of boiler plate code just for requesting, handling and retrying the request for required permissions.
+If you check [Google's Samples] (https://github.com/googlesamples/android-RuntimePermissions/blob/master/Application/src/main/java/com/example/android/system/runtimepermissions/MainActivity.java) about the new permission model, you'll see a lot of boiler plate code for requesting, handling and retrying the request for required permissions.

-Let will minimize boiler plate code you have to write for requesting and handling permissions, hence help you keep your code more readable.
+Let will minimize the boiler plate code you have to write for requesting and handling permissions and hence help you keep your code more readable.

-Usage
+Let let Handle
 ====

 Annotate your methods requiring permissions with `@AskPermission` and let Let handle the rest.